robust-cuttlefish/electrum-personal-server-GUI/README.md

 # electrum-personal-server-GUI
-gui in python-tk and shell script for Belcher's Electrum Personal Server
+gui in python-tk and shell script for chris-belcher's Electrum Personal Server

 Dependencies are the following: